kubernetes/enhancements/keps/sig-apps/20190318-Graduate-CronJob-to-Stable.md

 #### Existing controller

 The current implementation of the CronJob controller is different that the other workload controllers.
 GA workload controllers use informers and caches to reduce the load on API server.
-Whereas the conjob controller does a periodic poll and sweep of all the objects and acts on them.
+Whereas the cronjob controller does a periodic poll and sweep of all the objects and acts on them.
 The CronJob controller has only one worker doing this.

 1. syncs all CronJob objects [every 10 seconds](https://github.com/kubernetes/kubernetes/blob/master/pkg/controller/cronjob/cronjob_controller.go#L98).
 2. Using pager library, gets all Pods and all CronJobs and [processes them one by one](https://github.com/kubernetes/kubernetes/blob/master/pkg/controller/cronjob/cronjob_controller.go#L136)